 Reflecting back on the kangaroo analogy again, of course it is important to not only look in the right place when conducting research, it’s also important to use the right methods during that investigation.
 Right now, the media and health authorities are saying, “The science is settled, kangaroos do not exist.
 We know because we’ve extended our search beyond Alabama.
 We’ve now searched the ENTIRE world extensively, multiple times now, and we’ve still found NO EVIDENCE of their existence."
 But what they didn't make clear to the public in such a statement, about those "extensive" kangaroo searches, is that officials decided that those repeated global searches FOCUS MORE BROADLY, and be conducted from an airplane flying at an altitude of at least 30,000 feet.

-If you VALUE science and truth, then you must advocate for the scientific discovery process, even when that process and that targeted work takes us into a scary unknown territory, a territory that might unravel our very core societal foundations and beliefs.
+If you VALUE science, then you must advocate for the scientific discovery process, even when that process and that targeted work takes us into a scary unknown territory, a territory that might unravel our very core societal foundations and beliefs.
 The UNKNOWN is scary, sometimes absolutely terrifying, but once we are educated and the unknown becomes better understood or known, fear usually dissipates and options and solutions present themselves.
 Until we are educated though, there are no options, there are no solutions, and all that can remain is fear.
 That’s our current reality.
 It's impossible that good things will result from a combination of fear, procrastination, denial and avoidance.
 Therefore, it’s time that we change course, it’s time that we face our fears, and it’s time we start diving deeply into the work we’ve avoided doing for way too long now.